Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

       > ./configure --with-mpi-dir=/opt/mpich2-1.1

-* If Fortran compiler is not available or not needed - then disable using:
+* If a fortran compiler is not available or not needed - disable using:

   .. code:: shell-session

      > ./configure --with-fc=0

-* If a C++ compiler is not available or not needed - disable using:
+* If a c++ compiler is not available or not needed - disable using:

   .. code:: shell-session